paulkarpenko/us-code-ui/uscode/title-20-education/chapter-066-morris-k-udall-and-stewart-l-udall-foundation.md

 <a id="section-5609"></a>
 ## § 5609.
 Authorization of appropriations
-**(a) Trust Fund** There is authorized to be appropriated to the Trust Fund $2,000,000 for each of fiscal years 2020 through 2023 to carry out the provisions of this chapter.
+**(a) Trust Fund** There is authorized to be appropriated to the Trust Fund $2,000,000 for each of fiscal years 2020 through 2029 to carry out the provisions of this chapter.

-**(b) Environmental Dispute Resolution Fund** There is authorized to be appropriated to the Environmental Dispute Resolution Fund established by [section 5607a of this title](./chapter-066-morris-k-udall-and-stewart-l-udall-foundation.md#section-5607a) $4,000,000 for each of fiscal years 2020 through 2023, of which—
+**(b) Environmental Dispute Resolution Fund** There is authorized to be appropriated to the Environmental Dispute Resolution Fund established by [section 5607a of this title](./chapter-066-morris-k-udall-and-stewart-l-udall-foundation.md#section-5607a) $4,000,000 for each of fiscal years 2020 through 2029, of which—

 (1) $3,000,000 shall be used to pay operations costs (including not more than $1,000 for official reception and representation expenses); and

 (2) $1,000,000 shall be used for grants or other appropriate arrangements to pay the costs of services provided in a neutral manner relating to, and to support the participation of non-Federal entities (such as State and local governments, tribal governments, nongovernmental organizations, and individuals) in, environmental conflict resolution proceedings involving Federal agencies.

-**(c) Training of professionals in health care and public policy** There is authorized to be appropriated to carry out [section 5604(7) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section5604/7&num=0&edition=prelim) $12,300,000 for the 5-fiscal year period beginning with the fiscal year in which this subsection is enacted.
+**(c) Training of professionals in health care and public policy** There is authorized to be appropriated to carry out [section 5604(7) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section5604/7&num=0&edition=prelim) $12,300,000 for the 5-fiscal year period beginning with fiscal year 2025.

 ### Statutory Notes

-#### References in Text
-This subsection, referred to in subsec. (c), was enacted by Pub.
-L. 106–568, which was approved Dec.
-27, 2000.

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–47, § 203(1), substituted “2029” for “2023”.

+Subsec. (b).
+Pub.
+L. 118–47, § 203(2), substituted “2029” for “2023” in introductory provisions.

+Subsec. (c).
+Pub.
+L. 118–47, § 203(3), substituted “5-fiscal year period beginning with fiscal year 2025.” for “5-fiscal year period beginning with the fiscal year in which this subsection is enacted.”

 2019—Subsec. (a).
 Pub.
 L. 116–94, § 309(1), substituted “$2,000,000 for each of fiscal years 2020 through 2023” for “$40,000,000”.

 Subsec. (b).
 Pub.
 L. 116–94, § 309(2), substituted “fiscal years 2020 through 2023” for “fiscal years 2004 through 2008”.